Mosnar/ualerts-chat/README.md

 ualerts-chat
 ============

-Experimental chat application using Spring 4.0M1
+Experimental chat application using Spring 4.0M1 and WebSockets/SockJS